 - Diving; Flinders Reef north of Moreton Island is an excellent spot for diving.

-- Climb to the top of one of the many dunes for a breathtaking view or to the top of Mount Tempest; the highest coastal sand dune and enjoy the scenic 360° view
+- Climb to the top of one of the many dunes for a breathtaking view or to the top of Mount Tempest; the highest coastal dune and enjoy the scenic 360° view

 - Take a bath in the marvelous Champagne Pools at North Point.
 Volcanic rock and sandstone form a breakwater for the heavy surf.